Indian aggression threat to regional peace: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa, who visited forward troops deployed along the Line of Control (LoC) on Tuesday, said that Indian provocations, particularly recent targeting of United Nations Military Observers Group in Pakistan (UNMOGIP) vehicle, were threats to regional peace and stability.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa, who visited forward troops deployed along Line of Control (LoC) on Tuesday, said that Indian provocations, particularly recent targeting of United Nations Military Observer Group in Pakistan (UNMOGIP) vehicles, were threats to regional peace and stability.

+General Bajwa maintained that the Indian Army would always get befitting response to any misadventure or aggression.